brytonh/sweep.ps1/README.md

 # sweep.ps1

-This PowerShell Ping Sweep script is intended to allow for user specification of the IP range.
+This PowerShell Ping Sweep script is intended to allow for user specification of the IP range, and to allow for a large number of hosts.

 Ideal for any person dealing with a network larger than CIDR /24.
 If you are dealing with less hosts, sweep.ps1 will still fulfill your needs.